stormpath/express-stormpath/docs/authentication.rst

 The response will contain a new access token.
 Once the refresh token expires, the user will have to re-authenticate with a username and password.

-You can control the lifetime of the access token a refresh token by modifying the OAuth Policy of your Stormpath Application.
+You can control the lifetime of the access token and refresh token by modifying the OAuth Policy of your Stormpath Application.
 This can be found by logging into the Stormpath Admin Console and finding your Application.